 When a person thinks of Universal horror, it is often Frankenstein, Dracula or The Wolf Man that often come to mind.
 It is the classic monster movie, being more to the point, that is associated with the studio and more so than any mad doctor or haunted house or whatever it may be.
-With Monster on the Campus, there was no breaking the mold and in a way, that is a good thing.
+With Monster on the Campus, there was no breaking the mould and in a way, that is a good thing.
 There are things that are sureties in life, things that people come to depend upon and a Universal monster movie is one of them.
-Sure, director Jack Arnold could have innovated and tried something different, but sometimes all a person wants is a good, old fashioned creature feature.
+Sure, director Jack Arnold could have innovated and tried something different, but sometimes all a person wants is a good, old-fashioned creature feature.

 The story in this film would see Professor Donald Blake come into possession of an ancient, prehistoric fish thought to be extinct.
 While all seems like it would just be an ordinary day much like any other, things soon spiral out of control when odd happenings start to take place, the first of which is when his dog goes crazy.
 Soon there are murders, a giant irradiated bug and a mystery about it all that Blake soon realizes all stems from the fish.
 A plan is formed not long after, but it might be too little, too late.